ACCC Murray–Darling Basin water markets inquiry

 The NSW Government intends to respond to the ACCC’s report.
 The department is consulting with stakeholders and state and basin water management agencies to consider the costs, benefits and priorities of the recommendations to ensure any reform is targeted, proportionate and sustainable.

-The department will hold a webinar on 23 April 2021 to provide an update on the ACCC Murray–Darling Basin water markets inquiry—final report.
-The ACCC is attending and will present a summary of the report’s findings and recommendations and will be available to answer any questions.
+The department held a webinar on 23 April 2021 to provide an update on the ACCC Murray–Darling Basin water markets inquiry—final report.
+Watch the recorded webinar.

 For any further information, please contact us at email@example.com.